brechtcs/dterm/README.md

 # dterm

-Distributed Terminal.
-Provides power users with a familiar toolset for browsing and creating on the distributed web.
+Distributed Terminal, forked from [Webterm](https://github.com/pfrazee/webterm).
+Provides powerful tools for browsing and creating on the distributed web.
+People familiar with Unix-style terminals will feel right at home!

 Try it at `dat://dterm.hashbase.io` in [Beaker Browser](https://beakerbrowser.com).

-This project was forked from [Webterm](https://github.com/pfrazee/webterm).

 ## Getting started